-In addition to rescuing all animals, our primary concern is with Rain Forest Preservation and their habitants, we would welcome any financial support from any organization and/or individual(s) who share in our beliefs.
+In addition to rescuing all animals, our primary concern is with preservation of endangered animals, such as lemurs and sloths.
+We would welcome any financial support from any organization and/or individual(s) who share in our beliefs.

 Wellington Conservation Center is proud to announce the arrival of a baby capybara, LuLu.